PS5 latest news: All the latest specs, release date info, games and more

 CD Projekt Red’s Cyberpunk 2077 and Elder Scrolls 6 are also bound for the next generation with release windows that will likely fall after the new line of consoles arrive.
 And let’s not forget about Starfield, an upcoming sci-fi IP from Bethesda Game Studios.
 While the first entry is penned for PS4, the remaining parts of Final Fantasy 7 Remake will likely come to PS5.
 Kojima Production’s Death Stranding is also rumoured for a cross-generational release.

 What do you hope to see from the PS5?
-Email the editor below and tell us.
+Email the editor below and let us know your thoughts .